Main content start

 2017 Human Cities Expo Table.
 Photo credit: Michael Kahan

-The minor in Urban Studies is designed to introduce students to several disciplinary approaches to the study of cities, and provides the opportunity to explore one of five specialized options.
+The minor in Urban Studies is designed to introduce students to several disciplinary approaches to the study of cities.

 Minor Requirements